Up to 35% off Raised Beds

 “Fragrantissimum” blooms with delicate white flowers with bright yellow throats.

-If you are looking for a white dwarf rhododendron, this is a great choice!
-With a blush outside to the petals, ‘Fragrantissium’ has white flowers with a bright yellow throat.
+If you are looking for white dwarf rhododendron varieties, this is a great choice!
+With a blush outside petals, ‘Fragrantissium’ has white flowers with a bright yellow throat.
 The flower petals are frilly and trussed loosely together in groups of 4 flowers.
+These bloom in early to mid spring.

 These flowers are extremely fragrant and have a hint of honeysuckle.
 The evergreen foliage is a very deep green that will last throughout the year.
 Be sure to plant ‘Fragrantissimum’ somewhere in your garden where you spend a lot of time so you can enjoy all of its splendor.